Unlock More Content Like This With A

 - Russell Wilson

 - Dak Prescott

 - Tom Brady

 - Justin Herbert

 Again, is it perfect?
 Probably not.
-But all of your MVP front-runners show up in the Top 6.
-Dak Prescott was setting NFL records before getting hurt, Justin Herbert's play has the entire league buzzing.
+But odds are good whatever quarterback you think has been the best in the NFL this season is on that list, and the one potential exception (Pat Mahomes) ranks 11th.
 The quarterbacks here are typically really good quarterbacks or at least decent quarterbacks who happen to be playing really well.

 And because most of the list makes pretty intuitive sense, we should pay extra attention to the surprise entries.
-Maybe you didn't expect to see Derek Carr so high, but seeing him sitting between Rodgers/Wilson and Allen/Mahomes probably raises your opinion of his play so far this year.
-Maybe it makes you a bit more impressed with Justin Herbert's hot start or appreciative of the difference Teddy Bridgewater has made on the Panthers.
+Maybe you didn't expect to see Daniel Jones so high, but seeing him sitting between Brady, Allen, and Herbert probably raises your opinion of his play so far this year.
+Maybe it makes you a bit more impressed with what Jameis Winston has been doing in New Orleans or how well Matt Stafford has the Rams' offense performing.

 Let's compare this to another stat.
 The NFL has been using its player tracking data to create a suite of "Next Gen Stats" to help fans evaluate the game.
 One stat they created is a measure of the average separation a receiver gets.
 Here's the Top 10 so far this year: